EUDAT-B2SHARE/b2share/INSTALL.rst

 In order to remove all persisted data one can just delete the directory pointed by ``$B2SHARE_DATADIR``.
 All containers must be stopped before removing the directory.
-Remember to delete the containers too.
+Remember to also delete the containers.

 2. Running the service in production